-- A. Course Description: (4:2:8) Prerequisite: AUMT 2417 or consent of instructor.
-This course is a study in the diagnosis and repair of emission systems, computerized engine performance systems, and advanced ignition and fuel systems, as well as proper use of advanced engine performance diagnostic equipment.
-This course may be taught manufacturer specific. - B. Course Goals/Objectives: Utilizing appropriate safety procedures, the student will explain the operation, diagnosis, and repair of emission control systems; describe the operation, diagnosis, and repair of computerized engine performance systems and advanced ignition and fuel systems; and demonstrate proper use of advanced engine performance diagnostic equipment. - C. Course Competencies: A = 100-90 B = 89-80 C = 79-70 F = 69 or below A grade of a C or higher is required in AUMT 2434 to successfully complete this course. - D. Academic Integrity.
-It is the aim of the faculty of South Plains College to foster a spirit of complete honesty and a high standard of integrity.
+- A. Course Description: (3:1:8) Mastery of automotive vehicle service and component systems repair.
+Emphasis on mastering current automotive competencies covered in related courses.
+May be taught manufacturer specific. - B. Course Goals/Objectives: Students will demonstrate a mastery level of automotive shop safety, tool and equipment usage, handling hazardous materials properly, and related vehicle system service diagnosis and repair. - C. Course Competencies: A = 100 90 B = 89 80 C = 79 70 F = 69 or below.
+A grade of "C" or higher is required to successfully complete this course. - D. Academic Integrity: It is the aim of the faculty of South Plains College to foster a spirit of complete honesty and a high standard of integrity.
 The attempt of any student to present as his own, any work which he has not honestly performed, is regarded by the faculty and administration as a most serious offense and renders the offender liable to serious consequences, possibly suspension.
 For further information concerning Cheating and Plagiarism, read the section on Academic Integrity in the SPC General Catalog.
-If you have a question as to whether you may work with other students on any assignment, ASK YOUR INSTRUCTOR.
-On some assignments working with others is encouraged. - E. SCANS and Foundation Skills.
-Specific SCANS competencies and foundation skills applicable to this course are listed adjacent to each objective in the course objective table.
-They include: Foundation Skills (F): 2, 3, 4, 6, 8, 9, 10,12.
+If you have a question as to whether you may work with other students on an assignment, ASK YOUR INSTRUCTOR.
+On some assignments, working with others is encouraged. - E. SCANS and Foundation Skills: Specific SCANS competencies and foundation skills applicable to this course are listed adjacent to each objective in the course objective table.
+They include: Foundation Skills (F): 1,2,3,5,6,8,9,10,11,12.
+Competencies(C): 5,6,7,11,14,15,16,17,18,19,20.

-Competencies (C): 5, 7, 8, 15, 16, 17, 18, 19, 20.